-Make a simple calculation how much you lose directly
+Make a simple calculation of how much you lose directly

 And that cost is rather conservative.
 When you take into account the lost time and resources to fighting chargebacks, the true cost of fraud can be much higher.

-To see how much SEON could save you in chargebacks, please see the two following case studies:
+To see how to aboid chargebacks with SEON, please see the two following case studies: